noah-nuebling/redirection-service/README.md

 Possible values:

 - `macos-settings-loginitems` redirects to the macOS login items settings
 - `mmf2-latest` redirects to the GitHub release of the latest version of MMF 2.
+This is useful because this is the latest free version of MMF.
 (NOTE: Update this when you release new version of MMF 2!)

 **message**
 - What text to display in the window while redirecting.
 Can be URL encoded with %20 and stuff or left blank.